Wulfhere of Mercia: Mercia in the 7th century

 England in AD 600 was ruled almost entirely by the Anglo-Saxon peoples who had come to Britain from northwestern Europe over the previous 200 years.
 The monk Bede, writing in about AD 731, considered the Mercians to be descended from the Angles, one of the invading groups; the Saxons and Jutes settled in the south of Britain, while the Angles settled in the north.
 Little is known about the origins of the kingdom of Mercia, in what is now the English Midlands, but according to genealogies preserved in the Anglo-Saxon Chronicle and the Anglian collection the early kings were descended from Icel; the dynasty is therefore known as the Iclingas.
 The earliest Mercian king about whom definite historical information has survived is Penda of Mercia, Wulfhere's father.

 According to Bede's Historia ecclesiastica gentis Anglorum, a history of the English church, there were seven early Anglo-Saxon rulers who held imperium, or overlordship, over the other kingdoms.
 The fifth of these was Edwin of Northumbria, who was killed at the Battle of Hatfield Chase by a combined force including Cadwallon, a British king of Gwynedd and Penda.
 At the time of this victory, Penda was probably not yet king of Mercia.
 His children included two future kings of Mercia: Wulfhere and Æthelred.

 After Edwin's death, Northumbria briefly fell apart into its two constituent kingdoms - Bernicia and Deira.
 Within a year Oswald killed Cadwallon and reunited the kingdoms, and subsequently re-established Northumbrian hegemony over the south of England.
 However, on 5 August 642, Penda killed Oswald at the Battle of Maserfield, probably at Oswestry in the northwest midlands.
 Penda is not recorded as overlord of the other southern Anglo-Saxon kings, but he became the most powerful of the Anglo-Saxon kings after he defeated Oswald.
-On Oswald's death, Northumbria was divided again: Oswald's son Oswiu succeeded to the throne of Bernicia, and Osric's son Oswine to Deira, the southern of the two kingdoms.
+On Oswald's death, Northumbria was divided again: Oswald's brotherOswiu succeeded to the throne of Bernicia, and Osric's son Oswine to Deira, the southern of the two kingdoms.

 The main source for this period is Bede's History, completed in about 731.
 Despite its focus on the history of the church, this work also provides valuable information about the early pagan kingdoms.
 For other kingdoms than his native Northumbria, such as Wessex and Kent, Bede had an informant within the ecclesiastical establishment who supplied him with additional information.
 This does not seem to have been the case with Mercia, about which Bede is less informative than about other kingdoms.
 Further sources for this period include the Anglo-Saxon Chronicle, compiled at the end of the 9th century in Wessex.
 The Chronicles anonymous scribe appears to have incorporated much information recorded in earlier periods.